JamesNewton/Arduino_Dynamixel_Stepper_Controller/README.md

 # Arduino Dynamixel Controller
-USB adapter to Arduino with Dynamixel Shield provides simple digital IO and motion.
+USB adapter to Arduino with Dynamixel Shield or Stepper Shield / Driver provides simple digital IO and motion.

 It is a simple Arduino script to set pins high, low, input, pull up, or analog/servo, clock out data with timing, and read all or a single pin back via serial IO.